 A Firm Providing Guidance To Parents In Child Relocation Matters

 Many individuals are unsure of their rights and obligations when they want to relocate to a different location with their children, so the children are separated from the other parent.
 Do you have to get permission from the other parent?
 What happens if the other parent does not agree to the relocation?
-The family law attorneys at Astor Weiss Kaplan & Mandel LLP, can assist individuals in determining whether their proposed move could be considered a relocation and in seeking permission from the court to relocate.
+The family law attorneys at Astor Weiss Kaplan & Mandel LLP can assist individuals in determining whether their proposed move could be considered a relocation and in seeking permission from the court to relocate.

 What Is Considered A Relocation?

-In 2010, the Pennsylvania legislature first enacted laws setting forth the procedure which must be followed and the legal standard courts must consider before a parent is permitted to relocate with a child.
+In 2010, the Pennsylvania legislature first enacted laws setting forth the procedure that must be followed and the legal standard courts must consider before a parent is permitted to relocate with a child.
 Laws have since changed.

-The statute defines a relocation as “a change in residence of the child which significantly impairs the ability of a non relocating party to exercise custodial rights.”
+The statute defines a relocation as “a change in residence of the child which significantly impairs the ability of a non-relocating party to exercise custodial rights.”
 The definition does not specify a minimum distance.
 For example, if an individual wishes to move to the other end of the same county, that move could be treated as a relocation if it impairs the ability of the nonrelocating parent to exercise custodial rights.

 Providing Notice Of Relocation